nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `edit S/1 n/finals r/nba finals d/06/06/2022 2100` will edits the first schedule.

+Note: tags can be removed from and assigned to a player using `edit P/PLAYER t/TAG1 t/TAG2`.
+All previous tags will be removed, and only newly added tags will be assigned to the player.

 ### Clearing all entries : `clear`

 Clears all data from MyGM.